 Prepare the the sleep space

-An organised room makes for a more peaceful sleep, so our first tip is to make sure that wherever your baby is going to sleep, its tidy and calm.
-Have some boxes on hand to sweep the toys into when it’s nap time, or build ‘tidy-up time’ into your daily routine so that when it comes time to rest, you’re ahead of the game.
+An organised room makes for a more peaceful sleep, so our first tip is to make sure that wherever your baby is going to sleep, it's tidy and calm.
+Have some boxes on hand to sweep the toys into when it’s nap time, or build ‘tidy-up time’ into your daily routine so that you're ahead of the game when it comes time to rest.
 Your baby needs to feel relaxed and calm to be able to sleep (and let’s face it, you do too) so making sure that their sleeping space is ready is such a great tip.

 Other ways to prepare the sleep space:

-- Black-out blinds- create a darker atmosphere to help baby fall asleep more quickly.
+Black-out blinds- create a darker atmosphere to help the baby fall asleep more quickly.

-- White noise- lots of babies find that white noise can really help them to settle down, either from a white noise machine, or from an appliance such as the vacuum cleaner - yes, really!
+White noise- many babies find that white noise helps them settle down, either from a white noise machine or from an appliance such as a vacuum cleaner!

-Check the room temperature- please see the Lullaby Trust website for information on the correct temperature for baby’s room while they sleep.
+Check the room temperature- please see the Lullaby Trust website for information on the correct temperature for the baby’s room while they sleep.

-Having a routine helps babies to recognise when it is time to relax, and sleep cues such as a story or a lullaby can have an amazing affect on sleepiness.
-Trust us, at first your routine might be a little all over the place, but once it's established its going to work for you.
+Having a routine helps babies recognise when it is time to relax, and sleep cues such as a story or a lullaby can significantly affect sleepiness.
+Trust us, at first, your routine might be a little all over the place, but it's going to work for you once it's established.

-- Go for a pram walk.
-The motion helps to relax your baby, and you can take a little time out too, the fresh air will do you both wonders.
+Go for a pram walk.
+The motion helps relax your baby, and you can take a little time out, too; the fresh air will do you both wonders.

-- Use a dummy.
-Lots of babies have a strong sucking reflex, so having a dummy can help to relax them ready for sleep.
+Use a dummy.
+Lots of babies have a strong sucking reflex, so having a dummy can help to relax them to be ready for sleep.

-- Wear them in a sling.
-Like the pram walk, the movement as you go about your day will help baby to settle, but more than that being close is proven to help them to relax too.
-Studies have found that being held in a sling helps to regulate baby’s heart rate and temperature and its amazing for bonding too.
+Wear them in a sling.
+Studies have found that being held in a sling helps regulate a baby’s heart rate and temperature, and it’s amazing for bonding.
+Like the pram walk, the movement as you go about your day will help the baby settle, but being close is proven to help them relax.